yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-in-docker.md

 * To run the IRI, your computer must meet the following minimum requirements:
     * 4GB RAM
     * 64-bit processor
-    * A public IP address: Either a static IP address or a dynamic IP address that's connected to a dynamic DNS such as [noip.com](https://www.noip.com/remote-access)
+    * A [public IP address](root://general/0.1/expose-your-local-device.md) that's either static or connected to a dynamic DNS such as [duckdns.org](https://www.duckdns.org)

 * By default, the IRI uses the following ports.
-If you're running a Linux server on your local network, you must forward these ports to your computer's public IP address.
+If you're running a Linux server on your local network, you must [forward these ports to your computer's public IP address](root://general/0.1/expose-your-local-device.md).

-    * **UDP neighbor peering port:** 14600
-    * **TCP neighbor peering port:** 14600
-    * **TCP API port:** 14265

 ---